 Chapter 1 Message from the Director-General

-The communications market in Hong Kong has been vibrant and dynamic in recent years, and 2015/16 was no exception.
-Our mobile telecommunications market remained very competitive with high quality and reasonably priced services available to consumers.
+Hong Kong’s communications market remained vibrant and dynamic in 2016/17.
+The mobile telecommunications market remained very competitive with high quality services available to consumers at affordable prices.
 All four mobile network operators are now offering 4G services utilising Long Term Evolution (“LTE”) technology.
-The penetration rate of mobile services exceeded 220% as at March 2017.
+The penetration rate of mobile services exceeded 238% as at March 2017.
 The World Economic Forum’s Global Information Technology Report 2016 ranked Hong Kong the first among 139 economies in both mobile subscriber penetration rate and mobile network coverage.
-Our fixed telecommunications infrastructure is also among the most advanced, with fibre to the home/building household penetration ranked the fifth globally by the Fibre to the Home (“FTTH”) Council Europe.
-Hong Kong’s Internet service users benefit substantially from the submarine fibre-optic cable systems that landed here.
+Our fixed telecommunications infrastructure is also among the most advanced in all economies, with fibre to the home/building household penetration scored the fifth globally by the Fibre to the Home (“FTTH”) Council Europe.
+Hong Kong’s Internet service users benefit substantially from the submarine cable systems that landed here.
 The World Economic Forum’s Global Information Technology Report 2016 ranked Hong Kong as the second among 139 economies in international Internet bandwidth per user.
-Furthermore, according to the Internet content-delivery provider Akamai, Hong Kong has the second highest average peak connection speeds globally.
+Furthermore, according to the Internet content-delivery provider Akamai, Hong Kong has the fourth highest average peak connection speeds globally.1

-We assisted the CA in implementing its decision on the re-assignment of the 3G spectrum in the 1.9 – 2.2 GHz band upon expiry of the existing assignments in October 2016.
-A working group has been set up to co-ordinate the handover of spectrum between the incumbent 3G spectrum assignees and the new assignee to minimise any impact on the services during the transitional period.
-Our next major task is to assist the CA in the re-assignment of 200 MHz of spectrum in the 900/1800 MHz bands, with current terms of assignment expiring between November 2020 and September 2021.
-The first public consultation on proposed way forward was conducted from February to May 2016, and the second public consultation is planned for early 2017.
-The CA will endeavour to announce its decision on the arrangements for spectrum re-assignment by late 2017, giving the industry about three years to prepare for any change in spectrum assignments.
+We assisted the CA in implementing the re-assignment of the 118.4 MHz of spectrum in the 1.9 – 2.2 GHz band upon expiry of the previous assignments in October 2016.
+With the collaboration of all mobile network operators, the spectrum handover took place successfully at 00 hours on 22 October 2016 without interruption to mobile services provided to the public.
+Another major task is to assist the CA in the re-assignment of 200 MHz of spectrum in the 900 MHz and 1800 MHz bands, with current terms of assignments expiring between November 2020 and September 2021.
+We have assisted the CA and the Secretary for Commerce and Economic Development (“SCED”) to conduct two rounds of public consultation in early 2016 and early 2017 respectively.
+The CA will endeavour to announce its decision on the arrangements for spectrum re-assignment by around the end of 2017, giving the industry about three years to prepare for any changes in spectrum assignments.

-OFCA provides a single-point-of-contact service to actively facilitate interested parties to obtain the necessary statutory approvals for landing new submarine cable systems in Hong Kong, so as to increase our capacity and resilience of external telecommunications facilities.
+OFCA provides a single-point-of-contact service to actively facilitate interested parties to obtain the necessary statutory approvals for landing new submarine cable systems in Hong Kong, so as to increase our capacity and resilience of both internal and external telecommunications facilities.
 A new regional system has kicked off its service in Hong Kong since October 2016.
 Three new regional and transcontinental systems as well as two new domestic systems are expected to commence their services between mid-2017 and 2020.

-Hong Kong has since 1995 adopted an 8-digit telecommunications numbering plan.
-With the continuous growth in the number of mobile service subscribers, it is estimated that all the number blocks currently available for mobile services may be used up by end 2018.
-Against this background, OFCA assisted the CA in conducting a consultation on 29 October 2015 to solicit public views on five proposed measures with a view to making available additional number resources for mobile services through more efficient use of the existing 8-digit telecommunications numbering plan.
-Taking into account the views received from the industry and interested parties during the public consultation, the CA announced in June 2016 its decision to adopt all the five proposed measures for implementation in three phases.
+OFCA assisted the CA in conducting a consultation in 2015 to solicit public views on five proposed measures with a view to making available additional number resources for mobile services through more efficient use of the existing 8-digit telecommunications numbering plan.
+Having carefully considered the views and comments received from the industry and interested parties during the public consultation, the CA announced on 24 June 2016 its decision to adopt all the five proposed measures for implementation in three phases.
 Phase 1 and Phase 2 of the measures were successfully implemented on 1 January 2017 and 1 July 2017 respectively.
-OFCA will continue to closely work with the industry and the concerned parties and monitor the implementation process of Phase 3 for the remaining measures.
+OFCA will continue to closely work with the industry and the parties concerned and monitor the implementation process of Phase 3 for the remaining measures.

 Competition and Consumer Protection

-The fair trading sections of the Trade Descriptions Ordinance (Cap.
-362) (“TDO”) came into effect on 19 July 2013, under which the CA is conferred concurrent jurisdiction with the Customs & Excise Department (“C&ED”) to enforce the fair trading sections in the broadcasting and telecommunications sectors.
-From 1 April 2015 to 31 March 2016, OFCA handled 899 complaint cases under the TDO, of which 820 were closed due to insufficient evidence to suspect/establish a contravention, or were outside the scope of the TDO.
-A further 19 cases were closed with the issue of advisory letters to the concerned licensees to draw their attention to the need to observe more closely the requirements in the TDO.
-One case was successfully prosecuted, with the court convicting the defendant on 14 April 2016.
+As to the enforcement of the Trade Descriptions Ordinance (Cap.
+362) (“TDO”), in 2016/17, OFCA handled 457 complaint cases under the TDO, of which 373 were closed due to insufficient evidence to suspect/establish a contravention, or were outside the scope of the TDO.
+A further 16 cases were closed with the issue of advisory letters to the licensees concerned to draw their attention to the need to observe more closely the requirements in the TDO.
 The remaining cases were at different stages of processing.

 Enforcement of the Unsolicited Electronic Messages Ordinance (Cap.
 593) (“UEMO”)

-OFCA continues to assist the CA in the enforcement of UEMO.
-In 2015/16, there were 1 725 reports, representing a decrease of about 16% as compared to the 2 068 reports received in the previous year.
-Regarding the enforcement actions taken in 2015/16, OFCA issued a total of 106 advisory letters, 22 warning letters and two enforcement notices to the senders of commercial electronic messages after investigation.
-OFCA also mounted a raid operation against a commercial facsimile sender in January 2016, and laid charges against him in May and July 2016 in relation to suspected contravention of an enforcement notice, demanding him to stop sending further facsimile messages in contravention of the UEMO.
+OFCA continued to assist the CA in the enforcement of UEMO.
+In 2016/17, there were 803 reports, representing a significant decline of about 53% as compared to 1 725 reports received in the previous year.
+Regarding the enforcement actions taken in 2016/17, OFCA issued a total of 244 advisory letters and 37 warning letters to the senders of commercial electronic messages after investigations.
+In January 2017, OFCA instituted the first successful prosecution against a commercial facsimile sender in relation to suspected contravention of an enforcement notice, demanding him to stop sending further facsimile messages in contravention of the UEMO.
 The sender was convicted of three offences of contravention of the enforcement notice in the Magistrates Court.

 OFCA participated actively in conferences organised by international and regional organisations, including the International Telecommunication Union (“ITU”) and the Asia-Pacific Telecommunity (“APT”), to keep track of the latest global regulatory developments and to share our regulatory experience.
-During the year, OFCA also met with its counterparts from the United States, Singapore, Guangdong Province, Macao, and a number of countries in Europe to exchange views and share its experience.
+During the year, OFCA also met with its counterparts from the Mainland, South Korea, Singapore and Macao to exchange views and share its experience.